 Engaging a vendor to translate your website is the critical first step in expanding your services and products to new markets.
 And it’s also the most important one.
-Depending on the vendor, you may face unexpected costs related to website translation, quality assurance, technology management and more.
-Costs can add up quickly and threaten your budget.

 And there’s risks associated with not translating your site at all.

 In this section, we’ll examine:

 The Opportunity Costs of Neglecting Website Translation: You might be losing more than you think by not localizing your website for multilingual markets.
 We break down some of the biggest risks, such as the legal repercussions for not translating content, how brand image can suffer, numerous lost benefits (from SEO to market share) and more.